DerekMontesdeoca/born2beroot/Readme.md

 2. Copy the contents to a writable dir, as ISO images are read-only.
 3. Modify the contents.
 4. Repackage the ISO using `xorriso`.
 However, specific options required for the command need to be researched further.
-A possible workaround for mounting is using `xorriso` on "ossirox" mode, which allows for removing and adding files.
+A possible workaround for mounting is using `xorriso` on "ossirox" mode, which allows for removing and adding files.<br>
+Be aware that some ISO's contain checksums that need to be updated if you modify the ISO.

 ### dm-crypt / cryptsetup / dmsetup / LUKS
 [ArchWiki](https://wiki.archlinux.org/title/Dm-crypt/System_configuration)<br>